 11. Regularly review and adjust

-12. Use envelopes or budgeting apps
+12. Use budgeting tools

 13. Hold family budget meetings